ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 3.3 Node Registration Process

-The `Node` registration process ensures secure pairing with the `Central Server` before the `Node` becomes fully operational or reachable.
-This process is initiated by a trusted operator and follows these steps:
+The `Node` registration process establishes a secure pairing with the `Central Server` before the `Node` becomes operational or accessible.
+This process is initiated by a trusted operator and includes the following steps:

+1. **Request Registration**:
-1. A trusted operator **requests** the `Central Server` to register a new `node` in the system by providing the necessary details, such as the `node` name, description, and the **public key**, which is mandatory.
-This should be done in a secure environment, such as an administration console, a secure API endpoint, or any other secure procedure, to protect sensitive information during transmission.
+   A trusted operator requests the `Central Server` to register a new `Node` by providing necessary details such as the `Node` name and the **public key**.
+This step must occur in a secure environment (e.g., administration console, secure API endpoint) to protect sensitive information during transmission.

+2. **Generate Unique Identifier**:
-2. The `Central Server` generates a unique identifier for the `node` and associates it with the provided details.
+   The `Central Server` assigns a unique identifier to the `Node` and associates it with the provided details.

+3. **Node Confirmation**:
-3. The `Node` **contacts** the `Central Server` to **confirm** the registration and **retrieve** the unique identifier certificate and the API key.
-This request is **signed** with the private key of the `Node` to ensure the authenticity of the request and to prevent tampering.
+   The `Node` contacts the `Central Server` to confirm its registration and retrieve the unique identifier certificate and API key.
+The `Node` signs this request with its private key to ensure authenticity and prevent tampering.

+4. **Verification**:
-4. The `Central Server` **verifies** the signature of the request.
+   The `Central Server` verifies the signature of the request to ensure it originates from the `Node` holding the private key.

+5. **Secure API Key Storage**:
-5. **Before responding**, the `Central Server` **saves** the API key securely, ensuring that it is stored in a way that prevents unauthorized access.
+   Before responding, the `Central Server` securely stores the API key to prevent unauthorized access.

+6. **Send Credentials**:
-6. The `Central Server` **sends** the unique identifier certificate along with the generated API key to the `Node`.
-This response is **encrypted** with the `Node`'s public key to ensure confidentiality and protect the integrity of the sensitive data in transit.
+   The `Central Server` sends the unique identifier certificate and API key to the `Node`.
+This response is encrypted using the `Node`'s public key to ensure confidentiality and data integrity during transmission.

 ### 3.4 Node Advertisement Protocol

-The `Node` advertisement process ensures that a `Node` is recognized and verified by the `Central Server` before it becomes fully operational or reachable.
-This process is initiated by the `Node` and follows these steps:
+The `Node` advertisement process allows a `Node` to be recognized and verified by the `Central Server` after it becomes operational or accessible.
+This process is initiated by the `Node` and includes the following steps:

+1. **Advertise Presence**:
-1. The `Node` **advertises** its presence to the `Central Server` by providing necessary details such as the `node` name, description, and the **public key**, which is mandatory.
-This should happen in a secure environment, such as a secure API endpoint, to protect sensitive information during transmission.
+   The `Node` advertises itself to the `Central Server` by providing necessary details, such as the `Node` name and the **public key**.
+This step must occur in a secure environment (e.g., secure API endpoint) to protect sensitive information during transmission.

+2. **Receive and Assign Identifier**:
-2. The `Central Server` **receives** the advertisement request and generates a unique identifier for the `node`, associating it with the provided details.
+   The `Central Server` receives the advertisement request and assigns a unique identifier to the `Node`, associating it with the provided details.

+3. **Verification**:
-3. The `Central Server` then performs a verification step, which can be manual or automatic, potentially using a third-party provider to **validate** the authenticity and legitimacy of the `Node`.
-This ensures the `Node` is trustworthy and can be safely integrated into the system.
+   The `Central Server` performs a verification step (manual or automatic) to validate the authenticity and legitimacy of the `Node`.
+This step may include using a third-party provider to ensure the `Node` can be trusted.

+4. **Secure API Key Storage**:
-4. Once the verification is successful, the `Central Server` **saves** the API key securely, ensuring that it is stored in a way that prevents unauthorized access.
+   Upon successful verification, the `Central Server` securely stores the API key to prevent unauthorized access.

+5. **Send Credentials**:
-5. The `Central Server` **sends** the unique identifier certificate along with the generated API key to the `Node`.
-This response is **encrypted** with the `Node`'s public key to ensure confidentiality and protect the integrity of the sensitive data in transit.
+   The `Central Server` sends the unique identifier certificate and API key to the `Node`.
+This response is encrypted using the `Node`'s public key, ensuring confidentiality and data integrity during transmission.

-6. The `Node` can now use the API key and the unique identifier to become fully operational and interact securely with the `Central Server` and other nodes in the network.
+### 3.5 Technical and Security Considerations

+Implementing the `Node Registration` and `Node Advertisement` processes, several technical and security considerations must be addressed to ensure the robustness and reliability of the system:

+- **Encryption**: All sensitive data, such as the API key and unique identifier, must be encrypted during transmission using the `Node's` public key to prevent eavesdropping.
+- **Authentication**: The use of cryptographic keys ensures that only legitimate `Nodes` can pair with the `Central Server`.
+- **Revocation Handling**: Both processes must allow for revocation of credentials in case of a security breach, ensuring compromised `Nodes` are immediately excluded from the system.
+- **Third-Party Verification**: Incorporating third-party validation strengthens the trustworthiness of the system, particularly for untrusted `Nodes`.

-### 3.5 Identifier Certificate Specification
+### 3.6 Identifier Certificate Specification

 The `Identifier Certificate` is a unique certificate generated by the `Central Server` for each `Node`.
 This certificate contains important details about the `Node` and its relationship with the `Central Server`.
 Each field in the certificate has a specific purpose, explained below: